-If undefined processing element types are present in a multiProcessElementsType tag, the multiProcessElementsType tag shall not be used and fall back behaviour shall be followed (if possible).
+If undefined or invalid processing element types are present in a multiProcessElementsType tag, the multiProcessElementsType tag shall not be used and fall back behaviour shall be followed (if possible).
+A CMM shall perform an initial check in order to ensure that all processing element types in a multiProcessElementsType tag are valid.